uwescience/ReproduciblePythonTutorial/README.md

-# Tips for Reproducible Python
+# Tips and Tools for Reproducible Python

 ### Directory Structure
 ---